top of page

 12339452_1264492603576570_3909428127410058556_o_edited.jpg

-Joshua J Mullady is a recent graduate of the University of Tennessee-Knoxville where he received an MFA in Lighting Design.
+He is a recent graduate of the University of Tennessee-Knoxville, where he received an MFA in Lighting Design.
 Originally from Dubuque, IA, he spent the past 20 years working in multiple areas of the entertainment industry.

 After graduation, he moved to Omaha, Nebraska, to work as the Technical Director and Scenic Designer with the Omaha Theatre Company.
-In 2010, he went to work as a freelance artist in the community, where he acted, designed, directed and taught.
+In 2010, he went to work as a freelance artist in the community, where he acted, designed, directed, and taught.
 He was a Nebraska Artist in Residence with the Nebraska Arts Council from 2017-2020, allowing him to provide even more specialized residency workshops.
 He also spent two years as an Adjunct Faculty member with the Iowa Western Community College Theatre Department, teaching technical theatre while designing scenery and lights for their productions.
-He also owned and operated a wedding and karaoke company, working as a DJ and MC on many events over the years.
+He also owned and operated a wedding and karaoke company as a DJ and MC on many events.

-His work gained lots of recognition with multiple scenic and lighting design nominations.
+His work gained lots of recognition with multiple nominations for scenic and lighting design.

 bottom of page